Information for Survivors of Sexual Assault

 Under the Defendant HIV Testing law, you can:

-• Find out if you may have been exposed to HIV during the sexual assault by asking the court to make the defendant be tested for HIV.
+• Find out if you may have been exposed to HIV during the sexual assault.
+You need to ask the court to make the defendant get tested for HIV.

-How do you request a Defendant HIV Test and how does it work?
+How do you request a Defendant HIV Test?
+How does it work?

-• You cannot request HIV testing until someone has been arrested and charged with sexually assaulting you.
-In addition, you must make your request within 48 hours after the defendant is charged for the sexual assault.
+• You cannot ask for HIV testing until someone has been arrested and charged with sexually assaulting you.
+Also, you must ask within 48 hours (2 days) after the defendant is charged for the assault.

-• You must make your request in writing to the court.
+• You must make your request to the court in writing.

-• If the court orders the defendant to be tested for HIV, the testing will be done by a county or state public health official.
+• If the court orders the defendant to get tested for HIV, the testing will be done by a county or state public health official.

-• You can request a follow-up HIV test of the defendant.
+• You can ask that the defendant get a follow-up HIV test.
 However, the HIV tests done on the defendant the first time should detect any HIV present at that time.
-So, there may be no medical need for a follow-up test.
+There may be no medical need for a follow-up test.

 What do the defendant's HIV test results mean to you?

-• If the defendant tests negative, he or she was not infected with HIV at the time of the sexual assault and did not infect you.
+• If the defendant tests negative, they were not infected with HIV at the time of the sexual assault and they did not infect you.

-• If the defendant tests positive, he or she may have been HIV infected at the time of the sexual assault.
-If the defendant was HIV infected at that time, you may have been been exposed to HIV and you may be infected.
-However, being exposed to HIV does not mean you were infected.
+• If the defendant tests positive,they may have been HIV infected at the time of the sexual assault.
+If the defendant was infected at that time, you may have been exposed to HIV - and you may be infected.
+But, being exposed to HIV does not mean you were infected.

 What can you do with the defendant's HIV test results?

-Whether the defendant tests positive or negative for HIV, he or she has a right to privacy with test results.
-The defendant’s HIV test results can only be shared with:
+Whether the defendant tests positive or negative for HIV, they have a right to privacy with test results.
+The defendant’s HIV test results can be shared only with:

 • The defendant.
-The defendant does not have to look at his or her HIV test results.
+The defendant does not have to look at their HIV test results.

-• You (the survivor).
-You have the right to know whether or not the defendant has HIV (also called a person’s HIV “status”).
+• You, the survivor.
+You have the right to know whether the defendant has HIV.
+This is called a person’s HIV “status”.
 You can share the defendant’s HIV results with:

-• Your doctor or your medical care provider.
-It is very important to discuss the test results with your doctor or medical care provider to plan your medical care.
+• Your health care provider.
+It is important to talk about the test results with your provider.
+It will help in planning your medical care..

 • Your lawyer or legal representative.